texcindy99/CNN/README.md

 ## File Descriptions <a name="files"></a>

-There is one notebook available here to showcase work related to the above questions.
-The notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+There is one notebook available here to showcase work related to the above steps.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-There are ... data files used in the notebook. "..." is the data file for... .
+There are two sets of data files need to be downloaded to run the notebook.
+The links are provided in Installation <a name="installation"></a> section.

-The data file is available at [website](http://....).

 ## Results <a name="results"></a>

-The main findings of the code is ....
+The test score of the CNN network is 0.7.

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>